kasperisager/uforanderlig/README.md

 #### each

-Apply an iteratee to each entry of a map.
+Loop over the entries of a map.

 **Parameters**